ChienMPLab/ChienMPLab_FACT/README.md

 # FACT - Fast-and-Accurate Cell Tracking: a real-time segmentation and tracking algorithm to instantly export cellular characteristics from large scale imaging

-This repository contains the FACT segmentation and FACT tracking, as described in the papers:
+This repository contains the FACT segmentation and FACT tracking, an algorithm for real-time live-cell image segmentation and tracking, as described in the papers:

 Ting-Chun Chou, Li You, Cecile Beerens, Kate J. Feller, Jelle Storteboom, Miao-Ping Chien.
 Fast-and-Accurate Cell Tracking: a real-time segmentation and tracking algorithm to instantly export cellular characteristics from large scale imaging (FACT)